 SALDEA’s fundraising efforts involve public appeals, applying for local and national grants, and seeking donations of food and other in-kind supplies.
 We conduct fundraising events with local businesses and the community.
 We also use social media, such as Facebook, Instagram, the Saldea web site, local community board sites, PawPrints newsletter, and email to advertise our organization to gain volunteers, financial support, and homes for animals seeking adoption.

 SALDEA conducts its affairs with the highest possible standards of ethics, responsibility, and transparency.
 All volunteers and board members are held to high ethical standards.
 We publicly disclose financial, tax, and conflict-of-interest statements on our website.
 No member of SALDEA may take profit or unreimbursed funds from the corporation.

 SALDEA works closely with other animal organizations, such as La Casa de los Animales, to further assist in the animal welfare effort.

 SALDEA maintains a network of foster homes for animals waiting for adoption.

 SALDEA operates a feral cat feeding/neutering program to enhance the well being of feral cats, reduce the feral population, and raise living standards in the community.

 SALDEA provides all media and written information in English and Spanish, in an effort to include our Panamanian community.

 SALDEA supports low-income families with food, veterinary services, vaccines, medicines, de-worming, flea prevention, and other supplies, on an as-needed basis.

 SALDEA will never euthanize animals due to space or time constraints.
-We may elect to euthanize in the event of a severe debilitating illness or injury or extremely dangerous behavioral concerns.
+We may elect to euthanize in the event of a severe debilitating illness or injury, or where there are concerns about extremely dangerous behavior.
 Because we do not euthanize to make space, we cannot take in every animal that may need our help.